Bolus Herbarium: Goal

 Botanical and ecological research at the herbarium runs the gamut.
 The focus is primarily on Cape Province flora, including their taxonomy, invasive plants, biogeography, systematics, and evolution.
 Scientists from around the world conduct research here.

 Special collections

-The best-known of the several collections of plants in the herbarium are Harry Bolus's set of orchids and heaths, Dr. H.M.L.
-(Lulu) Bolus's Mesembryanthemum, Dr. Augusta Vera Duthie's fungi, and Henry Georges Fourcade's trees from the area between Humansdorp and George.
+The best-known of the several collections of plants in the herbarium are Harry Bolus's set of orchids and heaths, H.M.L.
+(Lulu) Bolus's Mesembryanthemum, Augusta Vera Duthie's fungi, and Henry Georges Fourcade's trees from the area between Humansdorp and George.